binwiederhier/ntfy/docs/publish.md

             }
         )

-    # Powershell requires the 'Depth' argument to equal 3 here to expand 'Extras', otherwise it will read System.Collections.Hashtable in the resturned json
+    # Powershell requires the 'Depth' argument to equal 3 here to expand 'Extras', otherwise it will read System.Collections.Hashtable in the returned json

     } | ConvertTo-Json -Depth 3
     Invoke-RestMethod -Method 'Post' -Uri $uri -Body $body -ContentType "application/json" -UseBasicParsing